 Storing

-Store these in the fridge in an airtight container to prevent them from drying out.
+Store these in the fridge in an airtight container for up to 3 days to prevent them from drying out.

 Freezing